Hello everybody and welcome to this online Python programming course.

 Therefore, we can conclude that the actual addition and the actual subtraction as we can see right here is performed same as in the real world.
 We can set a variable and set that variable to be equal to 2 + 2 and then that variable will have a value of 4.
 There are some different things that we also need to consider in the math operators.

-If just type here 3**4 which will perform 3 times 3 times 3 times 3, so it will times 3, four times and we will get 81.
+If we just type here 3**4 which will perform 3 times 3 times 3 times 3, so it will time 3, four times and we will get 81.
 That is the exponent.

 Let us take a look at the division since that is also something important.
 There are different types of divisions basically based on the actual variable types such as the float and integer.
 The integer variable type will be the entire number, so for example if 3 is an integer, but 3.0 is a float value because we have the actual digit behind the actual dot, so it is a decimal number.
 It is not an entire whole number so once again, the integer is the whole number, the float value is not.